Action required by 31st May 2023

-As a UK AMPS Faculty and as part of the wider International Faculty we are very sad about this change.
-We are working collectively in the background to try to influence a different outcome, but unfortunately we do not have any power to change this decision.
+As an UK AMPS Faculty and as part of the wider International AMPS & ESI Faculties we are very sad about these changes.
+We have been working collectively in the background to try to influence a different outcome, but unfortunately we do not have any power to change this decision.
+We have very much enjoyed working with so many of you in your use of the AMPS/ESI/School AMPS over the years and would like to thank you for your support.

 Assessment of Motor and Process Skills (AMPS)